Current Challenge dates

 - Click on this link and enter your student's last name, confirmation number, and the password you are given in the Zoom room, then click submit.
 Once your information has been correctly submitted, you will reach the data entry page.

 - Send an email to firstname.lastname@example.org if you need any help.
 We will do our best to help as many people as we can, and those of you who followed the instructions above and got everything taken care of in advance have our thanks.
-Just like washing your hands and social distancing, these actions will flatten the tech support curve so we can help everyone who needs help.

 - Participants are to refrain from any public chatting throughout the contest.
 Any public chatting will be grounds for dismissal from the contest.
 Students are also not to talk to anyone at their testing location while the timer is running.